 Ensuring the children feel safe, happy and engaged is our priority and therefore making them feel part of the Year 4 team is incredibly important.
 In year 4 we aim to advance our learning by having exciting, fun experiences, setting high expectations of each other and ourselves.
 We enjoy challenging ourselves and we look forward to discovering new learning experiences throughout the year.
 Year 4 is a phase of consolidation and preparation.
 Children will cement the skills learnt in Year 3 and the groundwork is set for more independent learning in Year 5.

 In Year 4 we aim to foster increased independence in our pupils.
 This applies both to their learning - discovering new things for themselves and finding ways to overcome difficulties, and in their social and emotional development - dealing with friendship issues, showing consideration for others and understanding the consequences of their actions.
-We have elected pupils to represent our class on the School Council and on the Eco-Committee.
+We encourage the children to look after their environment and elect pupils to represent our class on the School Council and on the Eco-Committee.

 In Year 4 the children experience a range of teaching and learning styles.
 Whole class, group and 1-to-1 teaching takes place as appropriate.
 In addition to giving pupils confidence to work individually where necessary, they are also provided with opportunities to work in pairs and in larger groups.
 We make full use of the school environment for our lessons e.g. learning in our Forest School.

 Year 4 pupils are given opportunities to be as active as possible throughout the school day.
 As well as regular PE lessons, we have frequent “5 –a-day-" activities to get the children's hearts beating faster.